UniprJRC/boot-TCLUST/README.md

 ---

-In the table below you can find  the original source .mlx file and the corresponding .ipynb file.
-The .mlx file (after installing FSDA) can be run on your MATLAB desktop or in free MATLAB Online (please see the button Open in MATLAB Online below).
-In order to simply view the contents of the mlx files click on the corresponding link named ('File Exchange').
-In order to run the .ipynb files inside the agnostic environment jupiter notebook follow the instructions in the file
+In the table below you can find  the original source (MATLAB live script): .mlx file and the corresponding .ipynb file.

-[ipynbRunInstructions.md](https://github.com/UniprJRC/MonitoringBook/blob/main/ipynbRunInstructions.md).
-We can also share, upon request,  the code which has been used in the simulation study.
+**MATLAB live script files**

+The .mlx file
+contain both the code and the output that the code produces.

+:eyes: To view the .mlx files click  on the "File Exchange button"

+▶️ To run the .mlx files in the free MATLAB on line click on "Run in MATLAB Online".
+The repo will be automatically cloned.

+The Jupiter notebook version of the files is also given in the last column of the table below.
+Similarly to the .mlx files the Jupiter notebook files also contain both the code and the output produced by the code.

+**Jupiter notebook files**

+To view the .ipynb files click on the corresponding link.

+To run the .ipynb files inside the agnostic environment jupiter notebook follow the instructions in the file [ipynbRunInstructions.md](https://github.com/UniprJRC/MonitoringBook/blob/main/ipynbRunInstructions.md).

 | FileName | View :eyes:| Run ▶️ | Jupiter notebook |